So you want to try the Keto diet on a college budget?

 You might think that they will save you time, and sure, they will, but they will cost you significantly more money in the long run.
-These are premium-priced products and you don’t have the budget for that (sorry!)
+These are premium-priced products and you don’t have the budget for that.

 Less is more

-Don’t get tripped up with all the elaborate meals that exist on the internet, keep your recipes simple and easy.
-Typically they’re the best recipes anyways, and you won’t drop all your money on your groceries week to week!
+Don’t get tripped up with all the elaborate meals that exist on the internet; keep your recipes simple and easy.
+Typically they’re the best recipes anyway, and you won’t drop all your money on your groceries week to week.

 Pro Tip: Spices, spices, spices.
 Stick to the basics, don’t overcomplicate, a little goes a long way!